dckmedia/TozedP11_Openwrt/README.md

 ## Special Notice

 Do not flash the device permanently unless you take a full SPI backup.
+Please follow the guide Step 2 - Backup existing firmware.
 ### ODU UART Access
 ##### 1. Open the ODU (Outdoor Unit):
 Carefully disassemble the unit to access the main PCB.
 Take precautions to avoid damaging the casing or components.